 Benefit Description You pay Covered medications and supplies (cont.)
-High Option Standard Option Not covered: All charges All charges Drugs available without a prescription, or for which there is a non-prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes (e.g. Rogaine) Vitamins, fluoride, nutrients and food supplements even if a physician prescribes or administers them, except as listed above Drugs obtained at a non-Plan pharmacy except for out-of- area emergencies Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics
+High Option Standard Option Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
+Some restrictions apply.
+Nothing Nothing Not covered: All charges All charges Drugs available without a prescription, or for which there is a non-prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes Vitamins, fluoride, nutrients and food supplements even if a physician prescribes or administers them, except as listed above Drugs obtained at a non-Plan pharmacy except for out-of- area emergencies Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics Medications considered non-formulary on the RX4 drug list